Liang081821/moneytrack/README.md

 ---

-MonerTrack combines financial tracking, data visualization, and intelligent insights into a user-friendly personal finance dashboard.
+MoneyTrack combines financial tracking, data visualization, and intelligent insights into a user-friendly personal finance dashboard.
 It leverages modern frontend technologies and APIs to give users insights into their spending patterns while ensuring seamless user experiences, even without constant internet connectivity.